FiMDP/TACAS2021-Artifact/README_artifact.md

 ```sh
 sudo ./install_dependencies.sh && sudo ./install_fimdp.sh
 ```
 The scripts install all dependencies (including Storm and Spot) and then FiMDP and the related tools.
 The sctipts use automatically the maximum available cores (decreases time, increases peak memory consumption).
-We recommend allocating **8GB RAM** for the VM if possible, and several hours for you.
+We recommend allocating **8GB RAM** for the VM if possible, and a decent amount of time for you.
 Installing over night is not a bad idea at all.

+## How to use the artifact
+Evaluation
+FiMDP tutorials